edwin-adams/Cravate-app/readme.md

   <figcaption>Building apk file.</figcaption>
 </figure>

-The entry point for application is App.js and all subsequent files can be found under ‘screens’ folder.
-Assets folder contains the images and logos used in application, app.json file contains application metadata, such as name of application, version, Google maps API key.
+The starting point of the application is App.js, and all the other files can be located in the "screens" folder.
+The "assets" folder contains the images and logos used in the application, while the "app.json" file holds application metadata such as the name of the app, its version, and the Google Maps API key.

 <hr>